-The spring-applied single-disc brake does not require any particular maintenance except that the air gap 's' must be measured at regular intervals.
-After the screw plugs (23) have been removed from the intermediate ring (6), the air gap 's' (see Table 25/1 for rated air gap specification) between the armature (2) and the friction disc (5) can be checked by means of a feeler gauge while the brake is energised.
-When the maximum air gap s{max} has been reached (see Table 25/1), the friction disc (5) must be replaced as follows: Loosen the fixing screws (22) and remove the brake from the hub (17).
+The spring-applied multiple-disc brake does not require any particular maintenance except that the air gap 's' must be measured at regular intervals.
+After the sleeve (6) has been removed, the air gap 's' (see Table 26/1 "Technical specifications" for rated air gap) between the armature (2) and the built-in anti-adhesive disc (23) can be checked by means of a feeler gauge while the brake is de-energised.
+Precise measurement of the air gap requires the use of two screwdrivers arranged at an angle of 180° relative to each other to press the armature (2) towards the solenoid housing (1.1) until it touches the stud (4).
+When the maximum air gap s{max} has been reached (see Table 26/1), the disc pack (5) of the spring-applied multiple-disc brake must be replaced.
+The individual discs must be installed as shown in Fig. 18/1 and Fig. 18/2.
+For this purpose, loosen the fixing screws (22) and remove the brake from the hub (17).
 Remove the cover hood (9) and screw out the adjusting ring (7) after having loosened the set screw (8).
-Loosen the machine screws (13) and sealing rings (12), and remove the flange (11) and friction plate1) (10) from the intermediate ring (6).
-Remove the worn friction disc (5) and replace it by a new one.
-Before reassembling the brake components, clean all parts (flange (11), friction plate1) (10), armature (2) and intermediate ring (6)) with grease-free cleaners.
-Install the friction plate1) (10) in such a way that the convex surface is in contact with the flange (11).
-Screw the flange (11) with the intermediate ring (6) to the core element of the spring-applied single-disc brake by means of the machine screws (13) and sealing rings (12).
+Loosen the machine screws (13) and remove the flange (11) from the tooth ring (10).
+Remove the worn disc pack (5) and replace it by a new one.
+Before reassembling the brake components, clean all parts (flange (11), armature (2) and tooth ring (10)) with grease-free cleaners.
+Screw the flange (11) with the sleeves (15) and tooth ring (10) to the core element of the spring-applied multiple-disc brake by means of the machine screws (13).
 Screw in the adjusting ring (7) until the b3 clearance (marked on the collar of the brake back) has been reached and secure it with the set screw (8).
 Install the cover hood (9) as shown in Fig. 5/1.
-Install and connect the spring-applied single-disc brake as described in Sections 3.2 and 3.3.
+Install and connect the spring-applied multiple-disc brake as described in Sections 3.2 and 3.3.